–DC Bonus Book #11

 Sooo goood.
 Batman and J’onn get to know each other a little better when they team-up for a case.
 Also, Guy Gardner reads an issue of “JLI,” a chronicling of the team’s adventures in comic book form, and is pissed off about his characterization.
 After yelling at Max, who authorized the comic, he storms off to attack the writers!
 Giffen loves intelligent self-reflexive meta-fiction and I love Giffen.

-–NOTE: Jason Todd returns from the dead!
-This tale is told through flashback in Batman Annual #25 by Judd Winnick (2006) and takes place exactly six months after his death.
+–NOTE: In a reference in Red Hood: The Lost Days #1 and a flashback from Batman Annual #25.
+Exactly six months after his death, Jason Todd now returns from the dead!
 When Superboy-Prime alters history during the future events of Infinite Crisis, he inadvertently revives Jason, who crawls out of his coffin, stumbles into town, and eventually collapses into a coma.
-When Jason awakens from his coma (almost a full year later), he will wander the streets as a mute amnesiac.
+We won’t see Jason for quite a while, but here is what happens next for the former Boy Wonder (as referenced in Red Hood: The Lost Days #1).
+Jason will wake up from his coma almost a full year later, at which time he will wander the streets as a mute amnesiac.
 Jason will then be discovered nearly another year later by Talia and Ra’s Al Ghul.
 Talia will order the League of Assassins to fix the cemetery to make it look like Jason never was revived in order to hide the fact from Batman.
-They then will eliminate anyone that can possibly be linked to Jason as a preventative measure as well (as seen and referenced in Red Hood: The Lost Days #1).
+The League of Assassins will then eliminate anyone that can possibly be linked to Jason as a preventative measure as well.
 A year after that, Talia will immerse him in a Lazarus Pit.
 Jason will remember everything and then spend the next several years secretly training before reemerging in Gotham.
-But we’ll get to that when we get to it…
+But we’ll get to that when we get to it.

-–FLASHBACK: Dick returns from lengthy adventuring on the planet New Cronos to learn that Babs has been crippled for nearly six months!
+–NOTE: In a flashback from Nightwing Annual #2.
+Dick returns from lengthy adventuring on the planet New Cronos to learn that Babs has been crippled for nearly six months!
 With no way of communicating with Earth while he was away, Dick had no idea about the death of Jason or Barbara’s injury.
 Dick has sex with Babs and in the morning tells her that he’s engaged to Starfire!
-Babs freaks out and kicks his sorry ass out of her apartment (as seen through flashback in Nightwing Annual #2).
+Babs freaks out and kicks his sorry ass out of her apartment.

 –The New Titans #55